-"Everything about this Persian wine is deep and powerful: its dark garnet color, aromas of blackcurrant, red berries, and spices, high-quality but still young tannins, well supported by wood and a fine acidity, the signature of this beautiful Savoyard grape variety that has been rediscovered.
-Worth waiting for."
+“Everything about this Persan is deep and powerful: the dark garnet color, the aromas of blackcurrant, red berries, and spices, and the high-quality but still youthful tannins, well supported by the oak and a subtle acidity—the hallmark of this beautiful Savoyard grape variety, now rescued from obscurity.
+One to watch.”
 (Le Guide Hachette 2025)

 Buy your A M Quenard wines at the best price in a private sale!